What’s Wrong with This Picture: MSM Coverage of Obama’s Signing Homeland Battlefield BillMary Theroux • Monday January 2, 2012 4:51 PM PDT •

 Eternal vigilance, indeed.

-Tags: Civil Liberties, Constitution, Culture, Defense, Imperialism, Intelligence agency, Iran, Liberty, Middle East, Military, Peace, Personal Liberty, Police, Presidential Power, Privacy, Propaganda, Surveillance, Terrorism, The State, Torture, War
+Tags: Civil Liberties, Constitution, Culture, Defense, Homeland Battlefield Bill, Imperialism, Iran, Liberty, Middle East, Military, NDAA, Peace, Personal Liberty, Police, Presidential Power, Privacy, Propaganda, Surveillance, Terrorism, The State, Torture, War